OData/v3ProtocolDocument/OData.markdown

 The service MUST include any actions or functions that are bound to the associated entities that are introduced via an expandClause, unless a `$select` system query option is also included in the request and that `$select` requests that the actions/functions be omitted.

-For a full description of the syntax used when building requests, see [OData URI Conventions](OData_URI_Conventions).
+For a full description of the syntax used when building requests, see [OData URL Conventions](OData_URL_Conventions).

 Examples